Cloud4Wi-Create/my-apps-tutorial/README.md

      Make sure to keep the _App ID_, as you will need it in the next step.

 #### 2. Import your published app into your "My Apps" section on Volare
-   * Go to [volare.cloud4wi.com](https://volare.cloud4wi.com) and log in to your Tenant account.
+   * Go to [volare.cloud4wi.com](https://volare.cloud4wi.com) and log in to your Company account.
    * Click on the "Apps" link inside the "Manage" section of the sidebar.
    * Click on the "Add" button in the top right of the page
    * Enter the _App ID_ that you saved from when you published the app in the previous step, and click "Check".